[Claude Code] How to Create and Use Skills - Your Own Slash Commands

 name: commit-msg # Slash command name (/commit-msg)

-description: one line description # description as seen in the list with /.
+description: one-line description # Description shown in the `/` list

 ---

-If user-invocable: true is not present, it will not appear in the slash list.
+If user-invocable: true is missing, it won't appear in the slash command list.
 You must include it.

 Step 2.
 Use the skill

-At the Claude Code prompt, type / to see a list of registered skills.
+At the Claude Code prompt, type / to see the list of registered skills.

 /commit-msg

-After hitting enter, the body prompt of skill.md is automatically forwarded to Claude.
-It will analyze the current git diff and create a commit message right away.
+After you press Enter, the body prompt in skill.md is automatically passed to Claude.
+It will analyze the current git diff and generate a commit message right away.

-If you want to take additional input into your skill, you can use the $ARGUMENTS variable.
+If you want to pass extra input into a skill, use the $ARGUMENTS variable.

-For example, if your blog post writing skill takes a topic as an argument:
+For example, if your blog-writing skill takes a topic as an argument:

 ---